 June is traditionally one the busiest months for weddings, unfortunately here in GA it’s also one of the hottest months.
-Let’s take a look at 12 beautiful bouquet combinations that will holdup to summer time heat and look beautiful for your special day.
+Let’s take a look at a dozen summertime wedding bouquets.
+All with combinations that will holdup to the heat and look beautiful for your special day.

 So as I mention above roses are pretty resilient during the summer months, while unfortunately hydrangea is not.
 It has a tendency to melt and droop when exposed to extreme warm weather.
 This does not mean you can not have hydrangea, just use it sparingly in mixed bouquet or vase arrangement applications; boutonnieres or corsages would not be advisable.
 As you can see above there are touches of white hydrangea, mixed white Tibet roses, silver Brunia berries, peach Hypericum berries, blue thistle and white freesia.
 This is also a very neutral colored bouquet that would look pretty with virtually any color bridemaid dress.
 My personal suggestions would be mint green, peach, navy or any shade of blue.

-Ahhhh Peonies, I must get asked about these beauties all the time.
+Ahhhh, Peonies.
 They are gorgeous and one of the most sough after bridal flowers.
 Only in season May-June, which is prime wedding season.
 They only come in the three colors you see above pink, hot pink and white.
 Commonly confused with a cabbage rose or David Austin Rose which do come in other colors, like peach.
-Since they are large the are mainly only used in bouquets and armaments.
-They can be used alone as seen above or mixed with other flowers for a fresh picked garden feel.
-Since they only come in the pink ranges they are limited to pink color themes, unless you go with all white which goes with anything.
+They are large size flower and mainly only used in bouquets and armaments.
+They can stand alone, as seen above or mixed with other flowers for a fresh picked garden feel.
+Limited to pink color themes, except for all white, which goes with anything.
 A fun tip is to utilize the buds, they look like rounds balls above, for boutonnieres.

 Chic simplicity with this bouquet that never goes out of style, and will match any color dresses you pick.
 This bouquet features white Vendella roses, white Dendrobium orchids, white tulips, white wax flower and ivy.
 The is a very classic hand tied design, with a ivory satin ribbon wrap and pearl studs.
-It also has the fresh picked exposed stems which is important in the heat of the summer months, to be able to keep your flowers hydrated between photos shoots.
+It also has the fresh picked exposed stems.
+This is very important in the heat of the summer months.
+Allowing the ability to keep your flowers hydrated between photos shoots.

 This sweet little bouquet just makes me envision the happiest bride on the planet.
 You know the one, all smiles, full of sparkle and loving life.
 I think it is because of the Gerber Daisies, they are just such a fun flower.
 All daisy varieties do well in the summer months, which includes the Gerber’s, daisy poms, and even the button mum.
 This fun bouquet has white Gerber Daisy with black centers, pink daisy poms, white button mums and pearl head stephanotis, which as a side bar is the only flower that could melt in the heat.

 This Grandma’s Nostalgic bouquet.
-It was designed for a sweet bride that wanted to have her grandmother’s favorite flower incorporated into her flowers.
-Queen Anne’s lace a very common flower, sometimes seen along the sides of the road here in Georgia, will droop under extreme heat as will the hydrangea, which is why we mixed these delicate flowers in with white Tenike roses and babies breath .
+Designed for a sweet bride that wanted to have her grandmother’s favorite flower incorporated into her flowers.
+Queen Anne’s lace a very common flower, sometimes seen along the sides of the road here in Georgia.
+It will droop under extreme heat as will hydrangea.
+This is why I mixed these delicate flowers with white Tenike roses and babies breath .
 Which creates a pretty hand picked on the farm look.

 For a more refined high end look I recommend the uber chic mini calla lily.
 Paired with other flowers or simply used alone this flower make a very stately bouquet.
 This bouquet contains both white and black mini calla lilies which creates a very modern sophisticated look.
-Especially when paired with black fiddle head ferns (aka monkey tails), chocolate cosmos, pearl head stephanotis, gold ting ting and white Dahlias- which are available in later summer months.
-To complete the look 4 types of ribbon (gold sheer, gold satin, ivory lace and black satin) were layered with pearl studs to create a vintage vibe.
+Especially when paired with black fiddle head ferns, aka monkey tails.
+It also contains chocolate cosmos, pearl head stephanotis, gold ting ting and white Dahlias.
+Dahlias are easily available in later summer months.
+Completing this look, is 4 types of layered ribbon (gold sheer, gold satin, ivory lace and black satin) were layered with pearl studs to create a vintage vibe.